xn1cklas/ai-tools-registry/README.md

 ## Usage

-To install components from the ai-tools registry, you can use the following remote registries config in your `components.json` file:
+To install components from the ai-tools registry, add a remote registries config in your `components.json` file (replace the URL with your deployment):

 ```json
 {